art-institute-of-chicago/artic.edu/docs/apiModels.md

 }
 ```

 Here we added a new `boosted` endpoint to retrieve the most important artworks.
-To use it just call the scope `forceEndpoint($name)`.
+To use it, just call the scope `forceEndpoint($name)`.

 ```php